minhas1723/YOLO_MODEL_TESTER/CONTRIBUTING.md

 Please be respectful and considerate of others when contributing to this project.

+## Branch Protection and Pull Request Workflow

+This repository has branch protection enabled on the `main` branch:
+- Direct commits to `main` are not allowed
+- All changes must be made through pull requests
+- Pull requests require at least one review before merging
+- All status checks must pass before merging

+## Branch Naming Conventions

+Please follow these naming conventions for branches:

+- `feature/short-description` - For new features
+- `bugfix/issue-number-description` - For bug fixes
+- `docs/what-you-changed` - For documentation changes
+- `refactor/component-name` - For code refactoring

+Examples:
+- `feature/add-yolov9-support`
+- `bugfix/42-fix-video-processing`
+- `docs/update-installation-guide`
+- `refactor/image-processing-module`

 ## How to Contribute

 1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
+2. Create a new branch following the naming convention above
 3. Make your changes
 4. Run tests if applicable
-5. Commit your changes (`git commit -m 'Add some feature'`)
+5. Commit your changes with meaningful commit messages
-6. Push to the branch (`git push origin feature/your-feature`)
+6. Push to your branch
-7. Open a Pull Request
+7. Open a Pull Request with a clear description of the changes

 ## Development Setup